-Many Aussies misunderstand how health insurance is priced.
-Namely, they believe that health insurance is more expensive if they’re older, or if they have a pre-existing condition.
+Many Australians misunderstand how health insurance is priced.
+Namely, they believe that health insurance is more expensive if they’re older or they have a pre-existing condition.
 However, this isn’t necessarily true.

-While numerous factors affect your health insurance premium, you may be surprised to learn that it’s a simple product when it comes to how insurers calculate your premiums is more simple than you think.
+While numerous factors do affect your health insurance premium, you may be surprised to learn that the way insurers calculate your premiums is more simple than you think.

 Does age affect health insurance premiums?

-The industry’s community rating system ensures that every person – regardless of age, health and claim history – can purchase the same health insurance policy at the same base price, with the ability to switch to a new policy without penalty.
+The industry’s community rating system ensures that every person (regardless of age, medical history and claim history) can purchase the same health insurance policy at the same base price and can switch to a new policy without penalty.

-The main factor that your age will play into when it comes to your health insurance premiums is whether or not you have a Lifetime Health Cover (LHC) loading.
-If you intend to take out private hospital insurance, it may be beneficial to purchase when you’re younger to avoid this loading.
+The main effect that your age will have on your health insurance premiums is whether or not you have a Lifetime Health Cover (LHC) loading.
+If you intend to take out private hospital insurance, it may be best to purchase it when you’re younger to avoid this loading.

-The Australian Government introduced LHC loading as an incentive for Aussies to take out private cover at a younger age by charging a loading to people who decide to purchase a private hospital policy after 1 July following their 31st birthday.
+The Australian Government introduced LHC loading as an incentive for Australians to take out private hospital cover at a younger age.
+The loading works by charging more in premiums to people who take out a private hospital policy after 1 July following their 31st birthday.

-As a result, your private hospital insurance premiums will attract a two per cent loading on your premiums for every year you don’t hold hospital cover after 1 July following your 31st birthday.
+As a result, your private hospital insurance premiums will attract a 2% loading for every year you don’t hold hospital cover after 1 July following your 31st birthday.
 However, you only need to pay it once you take out hospital cover.

-Taking this into consideration, someone aged 40 would have to pay 20% LHC loading (unless an exemption applies) on top of their usual premium if they purchase private hospital cover for the first time after 1 July following their 31st birthday.
+For example, someone aged 40 would have to pay 20% LHC loading (unless an exemption applies) on top of their usual premium if they purchase private hospital cover for the first time after their 40th birthday.

 The maximum loading amount is 70%, and your loading will be dropped altogether once you’ve held hospital cover continuously for 10 years.

-So, if you ever intend to take out private hospital cover, it’s essential that you continue to hold some form of hospital cover to avoid the LHC loading.
-Though, once you take out hospital cover, you are allowed 1,094 Days of Absence (one day less than three years) without hospital cover before your loading will start increasing again.
+Once you take out hospital cover, you are allowed 1,094 Days of Absence (one day less than three years) without hospital cover before your loading starts increasing again.

 What about the age-based discount?

 If you take out an eligible policy from an insurer that offers this incentive, you could benefit from a discount of up to 10% on your premiums each year.
-You could even retain your eligible discount each year until you’re 41 if you hold your policy continuously.
+On some policies you could even retain your eligible discount each year until you’re 41 if you hold your policy continuously.
 Once you turn 41, your discount will decrease by 2% every year until it reaches zero; so, if you took a policy with an age-based discount at 25, you’d benefit from the discount until you turn 45.